Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-3/README.md

 ### Use CSS

+1. Navigate to your `MyPractice/lab-project` folder.

+1. If you successfully completed the last exercise, continue with your project.
+Otherwise rename your lab-project (and ask intructor or others for help later) and copy the `Solution/lab-project` from the last exercise to continue.

-1. Continue with your `MyPractice/lab-project` and launch http://localhost:3000 in browser.
+1. Start the project if needed, and launch http://localhost:3000 in browser.
 Refer to the README.md in `/Labs/Ch02-SettingUpExpress/Part2-2` if you need more help with launching the server.

 1. Modify the `style.css` file to make all body text red.
 Add `color: red;` inside the body selector.